 Accordion: John Duffy

-Backing Vocals: Gabrielle Gardiner; Joe Ryan; The Quay National School pupils including Stephen Lennon, Pamela Lacken and Lavinia Heneghan.
+Backing Vocals: Gabrielle Gardiner; Joe Ryan; Quay Village National School pupils including Stephen Lennon, Pamela Lacken and Lavinia Heneghan.

 Music and Lyrics by David Dwane